silverbios/cs-mikrotik-bouncer-alt/README.md

   The app eats very low amount of resources (about 10 miliCore/24MB in peak)

-- incoming decisions are added to the cache in separate loop than items added to the Mikrotik, so there is a an about 10s delay between actual ip ban via csclu and the firwall update on the MikroTik device.
+- incoming decisions are added to the cache in separate loop than items added to the Mikrotik, so there is a an about 10s delay between actual IP ban via `cscli` and the firewall update on the MikroTik device.

+- there is no graceful shutdown, in worst case address-list is half populated but not applied to firewall, or applied only to for example IPv4 (or IPv6), so the old address list is still active, and when the new process spawns then it will create a new list anyway

 ### TODO